adekoyadapo/lemp-ssl-secure/README.md

 Dependencies includes Git Wget docker docker-compose Ensure selinux is set to disabled or permissive
-The startup script below will ensure dependencies are met for a Centos 7 VM and the repository is pulled and installed in the home directory of the cloud user
+The startup script below will ensure dependencies are met for a Centos 7 VM and the repository is pulled and installed in a specified home directory

-You have an already verified domain name with access to nameserver records and create A records and cname.
+You have an already verified domain name with access to nameserver records and create A records and cname and PTR record for the IP given.

 Visit [Google WebMAster](https://www.google.com/webmasters/verification/home) for information on the verification process.
 The best process might be to use a TXT record setup in CloudDNS